AmelieVernay/Project_Covid/doc/source/Time/timeit.rst

 The table is given for execution time comparison **between** the different functions.
 Time might differ according to computers, background processes, and so on.
 These values have all been calculated on the same machine, under the same conditions.
+Also note that datasets are growing with time ; this time table was last edited on April 2021.

 The execution time is also provided as a message in the terminal when running any of **vizcovidfr**'s functions.